 The best part is that transactional emails are easy to automate.
 Most email marketing tools have a feature that triggers transactional emails when customers take a specific action.

-Why are transactional emails so important for store owners?
+Why are transactional emails so important?

 Transactional emails let you deliver the right message at the right time.
 Timely and relevant communication builds trust between your brand and buyers, but it can also be a great way to provide personalized offers to promote more sales.

 Think about it: If a shopper has added an item to their cart, there’s a high chance they’re interested in your products.
 If a shopper has made a purchase, there’s a strong possibility they might be interested in other products from your line.
 If a shopper has just received their shipment, they might be ready to make another purchase.
-You get the gist.

 Transactional emails target shoppers with relevant emails based on where they’re at in the purchasing cycle.
 Consistent communication like this improves customer relationships and keeps your brand front of mind.